Hahn polynomials on polyhedra and quantum integrability: Second order difference operators and integrability

 \subsection{Other discrete quantum superintegrable systems obtained by limits}

 In \cite{IX07}, the difference operators $\CL$ that have orthogonal polynomials of several variables as eigenfunctions are classified.
 The operator $\CL$ given in \eqref{eq:operator1} with generic parameters $\ell_i$ is the most general one.
 The difference operators for other families of orthogonal polynomials can be considered as limiting cases.
 In this subsection, we show how these limits lead to other discrete quantum superintegrable systems, related to the Krawtchouk, Meixner and Charlier polynomials.
 They can be considered as discrete extensions of the harmonic oscillator, as we show in the next subsection.
+Similar limits between continuous quantum superintegrable systems play an important role in the general theory - see for instance \cite{KMP2} where it is shown that all second order superintegrable systems in two dimensions are limiting cases of the generic quantum superintegrable system on the two-sphere with Hamiltonian given in \eqref{1.6} with $d=2$.

 It is interesting to compare the constructions here with earlier works.
 For instance, in \cite{I12} finite-dimensional representations of the Lie algebra $\mathfrak{sl}_{d+1}$ were used to construct Krawtchouk polynomials in several variables and their spectral properties were related to Cartan subalgebras.
 In this paper, the Krawtchouk polynomials appear naturally within the context of the Kohno-Drinfeld Lie algebra and are characterized as common eigenfunctions for the operators in Gaudin subalgebras.
 For numerous applications of the Krawtchouk polynomials see \cite{DG} and the references therein.